SANGAMI-1410/AI-Drone-Livestock-Monitoring/README.md

 - Real-time drone video streaming
 - Edge deployment using NVIDIA Jetson
 - Multi-object tracking
 - Integration with live dashboard for monitoring

 ## Note

-This repository highlights the system architecture, deployment workflow, and my technical contributions during the internship.
-Source code and production assets are not publicly shared due to organizational confidentiality policies.
+"This repository highlights the system architecture, deployment workflow, and my technical contributions during the internship.
+Source code and production assets are not publicly shared due to organizational confidentiality policies."

 ## Internship Verification